 I joined TalentHub as a recruitment partner after spending much of my career in sales-related roles.
-After six years into my career though, I found that selling people products and services wasn’t something that made me feel fulfilled.
+Six years into my career, I found that selling people products and services wasn’t something that made me feel fulfilled.
 I needed something that gave me a sense of purpose while still leveraging my strengths.

 That’s when I found recruiting.